microsoft/CNTK/Examples/Image/Classification/ResNet/README.md

 `cntk configFile=ResNet20_CIFAR10.cntk`

-The network achieves an error rate of about `8.1%`, which is slightly lower than the number reported in the original paper.
+The network achieves an error rate of about `8%`, which is lower than the number reported in the original paper.

 ### ResNet110_CIFAR10.cntk